verhas/pyama/doc/snippet.md

 There is a class `SnippetMacro` in the `snippet` package that can help to use template files that contain macros.
 Macros are placeholders in snippets between `{` and `}` characters.
-The simplest macros are just identifiers. `SnippetMacro` maintains a dictionary that assigns value to the identifiers and when a template snippet is used these macros are replaced by the assigned value.
+The simplest macros are just identifiers. `SnippetMacro` maintains a dictionary that assigns values to the identifiers and when a template snippet is used these macros are replaced by the assigned value.

 ### Template format